How It Works

 Ads run across three surfaces

 Creative runs simultaneously on the charger kiosk (16:9, seen at two metres), the driver's VideoEV mobile app, and in-car display tablets where available.
-Dwell is not estimated — it is verified against live State of Charge, updated throughout the session.
+Dwell is not estimated, it is verified against live State of Charge, updated throughout the session.

-18–52 minguaranteed dwell by daypart
+18–52 mintypical dwell range by daypart

 05